GannettDigital/api-docs/source/includes/_identity.md

 | GET | /identities/[email address] |

 ### Usage
-This endpoint retreives the identity of the provided user email address.
+This endpoint retrieves the identity of the provided user email address.

 ### Response Body
 The body of the API response will be a JSON objects.